A fresh look at the nested soft-collinear subtraction scheme: NNLO QCD corrections to $N$-gluon final states in $q\bar{q}$ annihilation: Final result

 We claim that the above result for $\rmd \hat{\sigma}_{q\bar q}^{\rm NNLO}$ can be used, without further ado, to implement the finite remainder of NNLO QCD corrections to a process $q \bar q \to X + Ng$ in a computer code.
 In theory, this can be done for \emph{arbitrary} $N$, but the practical realization of this idea will have to wait until finite remainders for two-loop amplitudes for such processes become available.

 Nevertheless, it is important to emphasize that the form of the final results is well-suited for numerical implementation, in the sense that the parameter $N$ that controls the final state multiplicity only appears in relatively few places.
 Indeed, the splitting functions that appear in the boosted contributions are universal and are determined only by the flavor of the external partons and their energies.
 In the elastic contribution, the final state multiplicity only affects the upper limit in the sum over partons, see e.g.~Eqs~\eqref{sigma_elastic_def}, \eqref{eq:Iccfin_defn}, \eqref{eq:Itrifin_defn} and \eqref{eq:cunc_fin_app}.
 It follows that implementing the color-uncorrelated elastic terms in a numerical code is also quite simple for any $N$.
-Perhaps the most complicated contributions, from this point of view, are those containing color correlations, such as $\ITot^{(0)}$.
+It could be less trivial to implement contributions containing color correlations (e.g.\ $\ITot^{(0)}$), as these require one to evaluate color-correlated matrix elements for high-multiplicity processes.
 However, even in this case a numerical implementation for a given $N$ should be straightforward, using e.g.~the ideas of color ordering.

 Results of the general computation reported here can be compared with those obtained for specific values of $N$.
 The $N=0$ case corresponds to the Drell-Yan process, and the $N=1$ case to the gluonic contribution to the $V+{\rm jet}$ production.
 It is well-known that, in both cases, the correlators of color-charge operators can be expressed through Casimir operators.
 For example, in the case of $q_1 \bar q_2 \to V+g_3$, we find \be \ColT{1} \cdot \ColT{2} = \frac{C_A}{2} - C_F \; , \qquad \quad \ColT{1} \cdot \ColT{3} = \ColT{2} \cdot \ColT{3} = -\frac{C_A}{2} \; . \ee Using such expressions it is straightforward to replace all products of color-charge operators in Eqs.~(\ref{eq:finite_double_boosted}, \ref{eq:finite_reminder_SB}, \ref{sigma_elastic_def}) with the corresponding Casimir operators.
 One can also easily check that the partition functions defined for generic $N$ turn into structures already used in earlier computations.
 It follows from the definition in Eq.~\eqref{eq:Delta_NNLO_def} that $\Delta^{(ij)} =1$ for the Drell-Yan process and \be \Delta^{(\Fp \Sp)} = \frac{p_{\perp,3}}{ p_{\perp,3} + p_{\perp,\Fp} +p_{\perp,\Sp}} \; , \ee for $V+{\rm jet}$ partitioning.
 Similarly, it is easy to see that $\omega$-partitions are the same as those used in Ref.~\cite{Caola:2017dug, Caola:2019nzf} for $N=0$ and Ref.~\cite{Boughezal:2013uia} for $N=1$.